probmods/webppl-viz/README.md

 - webppl (0.7.0-a57eea7 or later)
 - webppl-editor (eeb3208 or later)

+Usage:

-Usage: include webppl-viz.js and webppl-viz.css in your web page.
+- Browser: include webppl-viz.js and webppl-viz.css in your web page.
+- Command-line: require as a [WebPPL package](http://docs.webppl.org/en/master/packages.html#webppl-packages)

 ## Standard functions